Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Iglesia de Santa María de Neda on day two of the Camino InglésIglesia de Santa María de Neda

-Shortcut by Playground in Neda on day two of the Camino InglésShortcut by Playground on Day Two of the Camino Inglés
+Shortcut by Playground in Neda on day two of the Camino InglésShortcut Path by Playground on Day Two of the Camino Inglés

-The first place of interest that you come to along the Rúa Real in the medieval town is the former pilgrim hospital, now converted into the Neda town hall.
+The first place of interest that you come to along the Rúa Real (Royal Road) in the medieval town is the former pilgrim hospital, now converted into the Neda town hall.
 According to the Confraternity of St. James, this was known as the Hospice of the Holy Spirit in medieval times.
-It has an attractive clock tower that you can see, and if you look closely, there is a fountain below the blue sign, that has potable water if you need a fill up.
+It has an attractive clock tower that you can see, and if you look closely, there is another fountain below the blue sign, that has potable water if you need a fill up.

 Neda Town Hall, Former Hospice of the Holy Spirit on day two of the Camino InglésNeda Town Hall, Former Hospice of the Holy Spirit